Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/slashing/redistribution.md

 Redistribution enables AVSs to repurpose slashed funds instead of burning them.
 In use cases such as lending and insurance protocols, redistribution plays a key role.
 It enables the reallocation of funds when commitments are broken or conditions change.
 For example, in the event of a liquidation or user reimbursement.
-Redistribution specifically benefits AVSs that need increased liquidity and stronger risk management capabilities.

 Redistribution extends slashing, allowing AVSs to not only penalize Operators for missed commitments but also strategically redirect those funds.
 Using redistribution, AVSs can design systems that potentially reward reliable Operators using funds